emitruc/ROH-estimates/README.md

 awk -F'\t' 'BEGIN {OFS=FS} {print $0, $3-$2}' LC01/LC01.roh100kb.sorted.merged | cut -f 4 | sort -n | uniq -c | awk '$2 > 5000000  {sum+=$2} END {print sum}'
 ```

-**Can you recollect the patterns we saw earlier today during the lecture?**
+**Can you retrieve the patterns we saw earlier today during the lecture?**

 Here is a loop to iterate the commands above across individuals.
 To be executed wihtin the `30_genomic_load_roh/lizard` folder.